sophiebatten123/GinAmore/README.md

 ### Javascript: JShint

 JavaScript code was tested regularly both manually and automatically through [JShint](https://jshint.com/) and the [DevTools](https://developer.chrome.com/docs/devtools/).
 DevTools allowed me to test responses using the console log function and jShint enabled me to ensure that my code was hitting the style guidelines.
-Upon the launch of my project jShint showed no errors or warnings with my code.
+Upon the launch of my project JShint showed no errors or warnings with my code.

 ### Wave Testing: Accessibility